swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 You will now be shown a message indicating that public access settings to the bucket have been updated successfully.

-Next we will update the Access Control List to provide read and write permissions for objects.
+Next we will update the Access Control List to provide read and write permissions for individual objects.

 8. Scroll down to the **Access control list (ACL)** section and click on **Edit**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsBucketPublic3.png)